aktos-io/scada.js/components/router/README.md

         a(href="http://example.com") Go to example.com (in new tab, by default)

-        a(href="http://example.com" curr-window) Go to example.com (in current window)
+        a(curr-window href="http://example.com") Go to example.com (in current window)

-4. Download an asset:
+4. Download a static file:

-        a.icon(href="sgw-example.json" download tooltip="Download the example project")
+        a.icon(download href="sgw-example.json" tooltip="Download the example project")
             icon.download.pink

-# Creating in-app anchor target

-1. Use `anchor` component to create in-app anchor target:

-        anchor my-anchor

-2. Then create link to scroll to the anchor:

-        a(href="#my-anchor") Scroll to my-anchor
+# Navigating Programmatically

+`window.location.hash` is listened by the `router` component.

+If the hash is set by any method, `router` will handle the navigation.